 Celebrating 100 years of Cedars.

-Cedars is one of California’s original programs for people with intellectual and developmental disabilities.
+Cedars is one of California’s original programs for people with developmental disabilities.

 Over the past century, the organization has continued to grow and thrive.
 Today, Cedars is stronger than ever – with an unwavering dedication to inspiring creative, productive, and joyous lives for the next 100 years and beyond.